svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 **Ajax authentication request example**

-The Authentication API allows user to provide credentials to exchange for authentication token.
+The Authentication API allows users to exchange credentials for an authentication token.

-In our example, client initiates authentication process by invoking Authentication API endpoint (```/api/auth/login```).
+In this example, the client initiates the authentication process by invoking Authentication API endpoint (```/api/auth/login```).

 Raw HTTP request: